LBruni98/ZSL-The-Climate-Menace/README.md

 |Combine all sections of the app, when all sections are done | All Members | 2 hours | Yes|

 ## Evaluation
+### How User and Software Requirements Have Been Addressed

 ### Techniques used in the design and delivery
 * Breaking down a problem/decomposition - Understanding the problem and breaking it down into individual tasks or aims by going from the best ideas from members of the team.